isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-termite-prevention.markdown

 and using the
 [best termite killers](https://pestpolicy.com/best-termite-killer/)
 .
 *In summary, termite prevention starts by reducing the wood-to-soil contract around the structures, remove the cardboard, paper, mulch, plants, wood, or lumber near the structure's foundation.
-Also, build a 4-inch termite barrier between your house and the mulch.�*
+Also, build a 4-inch termite barrier between your house and the mulch. *
 [amazon bestseller="Best Termite Killers" items="2" template="table"]
 ## 4 Indoor Termite Prevention Tips
 ### 1. Seal Windows and Doors Tightly